wsdjeg/vim-fetch/README.md

 ### Rationale

 Quickly jumping to the point indicated by common stack trace output should be a given in an editor; unluckily, Vim has no concept of this out of the box that does not involve a rather convoluted detour through an error file and the Quickfix window.
 As the one plug-in I found that aims to fix this, Victor Bogado’s [*file_line*][bogado-plugin], had a number of issues (at the time of this writing, it didn’t correctly process multiple files given with a window switch, i.e. [`-o`, `-O`][bogado-issue-winswitch] and [`-p`][bogado-issue-tabswitch], and I found it choked autocommand processing for the first loaded file on the arglist), I wrote my own.

+### Installation

+1. The old way: download and source the vimball from the [releases page][releases], then run `:helptags {dir}` on your runtimepath/doc directory.
+Or,
+2. The plug-in manager way: using a git-based plug-in manager (Pathogen, Vundle, NeoBundle etc.), simply add `kopischke/vim-fetch` to the list of plug-ins, source that and issue your manager's install command.

 ### License